 If you applied online, check that you received an email confirming that your application was successfully submitted.
 Make sure you check your email's spam or junk folder.

-If you've checked everything and you still haven't had a confirmation email after 24 hours, you can call us on 03000 41 62 62 to check whether or not we've received your application.
+If you've checked everything and you still haven't had a confirmation email after 24 hours, you can complete the Blue Badge enquiry form to check whether or not we've received your application.
 If we haven't had your application, you will need to apply again.

 If you haven't sent the correct documents, we will contact you and your application will be on hold for 28 days to allow you time to send them to us.
 After 28 days, if we haven't heard from you, your application will be closed.